-All of those who use or occupy school property or premises under the control of the school are expected to model safe, lawful, respectful, and civil behavior.
+All who use or occupy school property or premises under the school's control are expected to model safe, lawful, respectful, and civil behavior.
 This includes parents, staff, members of the governing board, contractors, and all visitors to the school district property.
 Those in violation of the following code of conduct will be asked to leave school premises; or may be subject to action by law enforcement agencies.